Department of Mathematics (University of Toronto): History

 In the early 20th century, the department became the first in North American to explore the field of actuarial science.
 At the same time, the University of Toronto's mathematics department increasingly took the lead on mathematical research in Canada.
 Faculty member John Charles Fields, appointed professor in 1902, was perhaps the most important in developing research at Toronto.
 Fields organized the 1924 International Congress of Mathematicians held in Toronto, and would later found the Fields Medal.

 Fields's student, Samuel Beatty, was the first mathematics Ph.D. in Canada, obtaining his degree in 1915 (Beatty would later serve as head of the mathematics department and first president of the Canadian Mathematical Society in 1945).
-In the next twenty years, Toronto was to produce eight doctorates in mathematics, two of them women.
+In the next twenty years Toronto produced eight doctorates in mathematics, two of them women, including Cecilia Krieger – the first woman to earn a Ph.D. in mathematics in Canada.

 The Department's competitive mathematics team, consisting of Irving Kaplansky, Nathan Mendelsohn and John Coleman, won first place in the first year of the William Lowell Putnam Mathematical Competition in 1938.
 While competition rules prevented the University of Toronto from entering a team the following year, the team in won again in 1940, 1942 and 1946.